 Marshawn Mania: Lynch ready to go for Seahawks vs. 49ers

-Marshawn Mania: Lynch ready to go for Seahawks vs. 49ersSeattle Seahawks running back Marshawn Lynch catches a football as he warms up for NFL football practice, Friday, Dec.
+Seahawks FootballSeattle Seahawks running back Marshawn Lynch jogs as he warms up for NFL football practice, Friday, Dec.
 27, 2019, in Renton, Wash.
-The Seahawks will face the San Francisco 49ers Sunday, Dec.
-29, 2019 in Seattle.
 (AP Photo/Ted S. Warren)

 The only question that seems to remain at this point is how much Lynch will carry the running load on Sunday night when the Seahawks face San Francisco for the NFC West title.